rusk2ua/clubleaderboard/README.md

 ---

-*73 de N2WQ — Yankee Clipper Contest Club*
+*73 de Rus, K2UA (forked from a project by N2WQ of the Yankee Clipper Contest Club)*